-Jacques and his wife Rochelle gave birth to Jean-Luc LeBeau who was given the Elixir of Life.
-Candra withheld the serum from Jacques and Rochelle in a divisive plot to keep the Assissians and Thieves Guilds in a warring faction.
+Jacques and his wife Rochelle gave birth to Jean-Luc LeBeau who was to also be given the Elixir of Life.
+In time Candra withheld the serum from Jacques and Rochelle in a divisive plot to keep the Assissians and Thieves Guilds in a warring faction.
 Jean-Luc would assume leadership over Clan LeBeau and the New Orleans Thieves Guild.
 Trained as a skilled bō fighter and master thief, his father passed the mystic folklore of the Old Kingdom unto him.
 Most notably the prophecies of the Old Kingdom’s resurrection by means of a messianic child.
 In the oral traditions this child is referred to as Le Diable Blanc.

 Jean-Luc led his underground operations from the lower edge of the French Quarter in what appeared to the naked eye as a cloistered monastery.
 The Old Carmelite Monastery is six blocks down river from Flambeaux Bicycle Tours on the 1200 block of N.Rampart St. Those of us that had involvement with the Thieves Guild called the chapel of the monastery the Church of the Lost Thieves.
 Remy got me in back in the 1980’s before the Thieves Guild relocated.
 I even had the pleasure of meeting Jean-Luc himself.